-Retirees Come to Amiable San Marcos, Texas for its Riverfront Locale, Friendly Residents, Collegiate Vibe and Diverse Culture
+Amiable San Marcos, Texas Beckons with its Riverfront Locale, Friendly Residents, Collegiate Vibe and Diverse Culture

 The 1903 addition of a college that would eventually become Texas State University (40,000 students) furthered the city's growth, and today this unpretentious metropolis receives great reviews for its easygoing pace and surrounding beauty.

-The cost of living is 4% above the national average.
+The cost of living is 2% below the national average.
 Politics lean slightly to the right, and the crime rate meets the national average.
 Twenty-four percent of residents have at least a four year college degree, and thanks to the University (TSU), the population is young (28% of residents are age 45 or better).
-The city has doubled in size during the last couple of decades and is racially diverse.
+The city has grown by 30% in the last decade and is racially diverse.

-The median home price is $210,000, and real estate is a smorgasbord, with everything from ramshackle ranch ramblers to handsome new Spanish Colonials.
+The median home price is $390,000, reflecting a 37% increase since last year, and real estate is a smorgasbord, with everything from ramshackle ranch ramblers to handsome new Spanish Colonials.
 Many homes are built from brick, and most have mature landscaping, often with shady pecan trees and fragrant cedar trees.
 The city has a good selection of apartment complexes, but many of these are populated by TSU students.
 The Wellington is, however, an attractive 55+ apartment community.

 When it comes to taxes and retirement, Texas is a good place to be (although real estate taxes and sales taxes are high).
 The state has no state income tax, so retirement income is not taxed.
-All homeowners receive a $15,000 homestead exemption, and people age 65 or better receive an additional $10,000 exemption.
-The annual property taxes on a $205,000 residence are approximately $3,270.
-The state sales tax is 6.25%, but prescription drugs and unprepared foods are not taxed.
+All homeowners receive a $25,000 homestead exemption, and people age 65 or better receive an additional $10,000 exemption.
+The average effective property tax rate (the annual tax payment as a percentage of median home value) in San Marcos is 2%.
+The annual taxes on a $390,000 home are approximately $8,100.
+The combined sales tax is 7.75%.

 Despite its recent growth, San Marcos still has a small town ambiance.
 Friendly residents willing to lend a hand and old fashioned hospitality make newcomers feel welcome and a part of the community.
 In particular, lovers of BBQ, Tex-Mex food and tasty breakfast tacos will feel right at home here.
-And because San Marcos is situated between two big cities, San Antonio (population 1.5 million) and music-loving Austin (population 1 million), amenities not found in town are never far away.
+And because San Marcos is situated between two big cities, San Antonio and music-loving Austin, amenities not found in town are never far away.

 The historic downtown, primarily along Main Street, has been recognized by the Texas Historical Commission and the National Trust for Historic Preservation, and the town center, dating from 1851, has recently undergone revitalization.
 The Hays County Courthouse has been restored, and popular 19th-century commercial architectural styles, including High Victorian Italianate, Beaux Arts and Commercial Style, are common.
 Grocery markets, clothing stores, doctors' offices and banks also dot this section of town.